Banach algebra

-This ensures that the multiplication operation is continuous.
+This ensures that the multiplication operation is continuous with respect to the metric topology.

 A Banach algebra is called unital if it has an identity element for the multiplication whose norm is $1,$ and commutative if its multiplication is commutative.

-Any Banach algebra $A$ (whether it has an identity element or not) can be embedded isometrically into a unital Banach algebra $A_e$ so as to form a closed ideal of $A_e$.
-Often one assumes a priori that the algebra under consideration is unital: for one can develop much of the theory by considering $A_e$ and then applying the outcome in the original algebra.
+Any Banach algebra $A$ (whether it is unital or not) can be embedded isometrically into a unital Banach algebra $A_e$ so as to form a closed ideal of $A_e$.
+Often one assumes a priori that the algebra under consideration is unital because one can develop much of the theory by considering $A_e$ and then applying the outcome in the original algebra.
 However, this is not the case all the time.
 For example, one cannot define all the trigonometric functions in a Banach algebra without identity.

 The theory of real Banach algebras can be very different from the theory of complex Banach algebras.
 For example, the spectrum of an element of a nontrivial complex Banach algebra can never be empty, whereas in a real Banach algebra it could be empty for some elements.

 Banach algebras can also be defined over fields of $p$-adic numbers.
 This is part of $p$-adic analysis.